pCloud Extension User Guide

-pCloud Extension extends the functionality of the All-in-One WP migration plugin, connecting it to your pCloud account.
-This facilitates importing and exporting your website/network of sites directly between your pCloud space and your website.
+The pCloud Extension extends the All-in-One WP Migration plugin’s functionality by connecting it to your pCloud account.
+This allows you to directly import and export your website/network of sites between your pCloud space and your website.

 For more details about installing the tool, you can visit: https://help.servmask.com/knowledgebase/install-instructions-for-pcloud-extension/

 - Import using pCloud Extension

 After you successfully install and activate the extension, the pCloud settings page appears in the All-in-One WP Migration plugin’s list of pages:

 Clicking on it will take you to the settings page.
 To connect to your account, enter your pCloud login.
 You will be unable to use the extension unless you connect to your account from this page.

 Once you have logged in with your information, you will be able to manage your settings on the Settings page.